Aerial Filming and Photography

 Some of the television programme production input I’ve made a contribution to is outlined here

-Camera work done for TV programme producers:
+Camera experience and work done for TV programme producers:

 BBC TV – Ski Sunday – 18 progs – (camera & sound), including World Alpine Ski Championships 1987 (Producer: Graham Fry), World Speed Ski Championships 1988 (Producer: Mark Wilkin).
 London Weekend TV – (lighting cameraman) for LWT – Christmas special (DOP Alisdair Macmillan) – (LWT programme award winner – Montreaux 1991).
 CH4 – TV (Camera & Sound for Multi Media Arts- “Revealing Secrets”), B Sky B – Golf at Slaley Hall, Northumberland (camera & sound).
-Tyne Tees Television (Camera – Outside Broadcast).
-Cameraman for live staged event for ‘RTS’ ‘Royal Television Society’ annual regional awards (North East Centre)
+Tyne Tees Television (Camera – Outside Broadcast), Camera for live staged event for ‘RTS’ ‘Royal Television Society’ annual regional awards (North East Centre)

 Commercial Filming done: